 Most people believe lifeguards simply stand on deck and watch swimmers all day.
 But safety supervision and patron surveillance is more complicated than it appears, and it also makes up only about half of a lifeguard's duties.
 At the Leduc Recreation Centre, lifeguards provide first aid services for the entire LRC.
 We treat anything from a simple sprain to a suspected spinal or head trauma.
-There are two ways to become a certified lifeguard: through the Lifesaving Society or through the Red Cross.
-You can receive both certifications, or just one; either program will allow you to work as a lifeguard.
+Beginning Fall 2022, City of Leduc Aquatic Services will certify lifeguards solely through the Lifesaving Society's National Lifeguard (NL) program.

 How to Register

 Courses run throughout the year, so you can register anytime.
 To view upcoming courses, see the Current City Guide, check out our Registered Lifeguard programs online or call Guest Services at 780-980-7120.

 Lifesaving Society Certification

 |Aquatic Emergency Care (AEC)||None||Comprehensive training covering all aspects of first aid and CPR as well as skills specific to emergencies in an aquatic setting.
 The First Aid course is recommended for lifeguards, aquatic instructors, lifesavers and other individuals who may need to respond to a first aid emergency in an aquatic setting.
 Includes CPR-C certification.|

 |Standard First Aid (SFA)||None||This course is for those who want in-depth understanding of first aid such as: medical/legal aspects, spinal injuries, heat or cold injuries, bone or joint injuries, abdominal and chest injuries, burns and medical emergencies.
 Includes CPR-C certification.|